dasarpai/old.dasarpai.github.io/_dsblog/2023-08-20-Paper-Pretrained-Language-Models-for-Text-Generation.md

     - CTRL [Keskar2019]

 ## Modeling Different Data Types from Input
+### Unstructured Input
 - Hierarchical BERT to learn interactions between sentences with self-attention for document encoding.
 [Zhang2019b] and [Xu2020b]
-- Capturing intersentential relations, DiscoBERT [Xu2020a] stacked graph convolutional network (GCN) on top of BERT to model structural discourse graphs.
+- Capturing intersentential relations, DiscoBERT stacked graph convolutional network (GCN) on top of BERT to model structural discourse graphs.
+[Xu2020a]
-By directly operating on the discourse units, DiscoBERT retains capacities to include more concepts or contexts, leading to more concise and informative output text.

 - Cross-lingual language models (XLMs) for multilingual language understanding.
 [Conneau2019]
-- Text generation models can obtain effective input word embeddings even in a low-resource language [Wada and Iwata, 2018].
+- Text generation models can obtain effective input word embeddings even in a low-resource language [Wada2018].

+### Structured Input
+- PLMs are not designed for structured or tabular data but for sequential text/data.
-and show excellent few-shot capabilities in many tasks.
-Motivated by this, Chen et al. [2020b] and Gong et al. [2020] explored incorporating PLMs for data-totext generation, especially in few-shot settings.
+- Incorporating PLMs for data-to text generation, especially in few-shot settings.
+[Chen2020b] and [Gong2020]
-When applying PLMs to structured data, a major challenge is how to feed structured data into PLMs, which are originally designed for sequential text.
-To adapt to the sequential nature of PLMs, Ribeiro et al. [2020] and Mager et al. [2020] linearized input knowledge graph (KG) and abstract meaning representation (AMR) graph into a sequence of triples, Li et al. [2021b] introduced an additional graph encoder to encode the input KG, and Gong et al. [2020] employed a templatebased method to serialize input table into text sequence.
-For example, the attribute-value pair “name: jack reynolds” will be serialized as a sentence “name is jack reynolds”.
+- To adapt to the sequential nature of PLMs linearized input knowledge graph (KG) and abstract meaning representation (AMR) graph into a sequence of triples.
+[Ribeiro2020] and [Mager2020]
+- Introduced an additional graph encoder to encode the input KG.
+[Li2021b]
+- Template based method to serialize input table into text sequence.
+[Gong2020]
+    - For example, the attribute-value pair “name: jack reynolds” will be serialized as a sentence “name is jack reynolds”.
 However, direct linearization will lose the structural information of original data, which may lead to generating unfaithful text about data.
-Thus, in addition to generating faithful text, Gong et al. [2020] proposed an auxiliary reconstruction task for recovering the structural information of input data, which can enhance the capacity of modeling structural information.
+- Auxiliary reconstruction task for recovering the structural information of input data, which can enhance the capacity of modeling structural information.
+[Gong2020]
-In general, the output text should retain as much as important information from structured data.
-Therefore, to generate high-fidelity text adhereing to input, the pointer generator mechanism [See2017] is adopted to copy words from input knowledge data [Chen2020b].
-Through grounding PLMs on external knowledge, it is likely to endow a generative model with both rich knowledge and good generalization ability.
-Besides, Gong et al. [2020] proposed a content matching loss for measuring the distance between the information in input data and the output text.
+- The pointer generator mechanism is adopted to copy words from input knowledge data.
+[See2017] [Chen2020b].
+- Content matching loss for measuring the distance between the information in input data and the output text.
+[Gong2020]

-4.3 Multimedia Input
+### Multimedia Input
-In addition to the above textual data, several attempts have been made to take as input multimedia data (e.g., image, video, and speech) such as image caption and speech recognition.
-Both VideoBERT [Sun2019b] and CBT [Sun et al., 2019a] conducted pretraining for the video caption task.
-While, they performed pretraining only for the BERTbased encoder to learn bidirectional joint distributions over sequences of visual and linguistic tokens.
-So they have to train a separate video-to-text decoder, which tends to cause a pretrain-finetune discrepancy.
-In contrast, Unified VLP [Zhou2020] used a shared multi-layer Transformer network for both encoding and decoding.
-Following UniLM [Dong2019], they pretrained the model on two masked language modeling (MLM) tasks, like cloze tasks designed for sequence-to-sequence LM.
-Inspired by generative pretraining objectives in GPT, Xia et al. [2020] proposed a cross-modal pretrained model (XGPT) by taking images as inputs and using the image caption task as the basic generative task in the pretraining stage.
-Besides image and video, speech recognition is also hungry for human-transcripted supervised data.
-So a number of unsupervised and semi-supervised methods are developed to integrate PLMs for weakly-supervised learning.
-For example, Fan et al. [2019] proposed an unsupervised approach to pretraining encoder-decoder model with unpaired speech and transcripts.
-Two pretraining stages are used to extract acoustic and linguistic information with speech and transcripts, which is useful for downstream speech recognition task.
+- Conducted pretraining for the video caption task.
+VideoBERT [Sun2019b] and CBT [Sun2019a]
+- Used a shared multi-layer Transformer network for both encoding and decoding.
+Unified VLP [Zhou2020]
+- Pretrained the model on two masked language modeling (MLM) tasks, like cloze tasks designed for sequence-to-sequence LM.
+UniLM [Dong2019]
+- Cross-modal pretrained model (XGPT) by taking images as inputs and using the image caption task as the basic generative task in the pretraining stage.
+Xia2020
+- Image, video, speech recognition is hungry for human-transcripted supervised data.
+- Integrate PLMs for weakly-supervised learning.
+For example,
+    - Unsupervised approach to pretraining encoder-decoder model with unpaired speech and transcripts.
+[Fan2019]
+- Two pretraining stages are used to extract acoustic and linguistic information with speech and transcripts, which is useful for downstream speech recognition task.

 ## Satisfying Special Properties for Output Text

-Generated text should satisfy several key properties like. relevance, faithfulness, and order-preservation.
+- Generated text should satisfy several key properties like. relevance, faithfulness, and order-preservation.

-Relevance.
-According to the linguistic literatures [Li et al., 2021c], in text generation, relevance refers that the topics in output text is highly related to the input text.
-A representative example is the task of dialogue systems, which requires the generated response to be relevant to the input dialogue history.
-In addition to the dialogue history, a condition corresponding to the type of response might be also provided as an external input such as the topic of response and the persona of speaker.
+- Relevance.
+Relevance refers that the topics in output text is highly related to the input text.
 The generated responses should also be relevant to the condition.
-Recently, due to the absence of long-term memory, RNN-based models still tend to generate irrelevant output text and lack consistency with input.
+RNN-based models still tend to generate irrelevant output text and lack consistency with input.
-Therefore, through applying PLMs to the task of dialogue systems, TransferTransfo [Wolf2019] and DialoGPT [Zhang2020] were able to generate more relevant and context-consistent responses than traditional RNNbased models.
-Furthermore, to generalize to various types of conditions, Zeng and Nie [2020] utilized elaborated condition blocks to incorporate external conditions.
+    - When applying PLMs to the task of dialogue systems, TransferTransfo  and DialoGPT were able to generate more relevant responses than  RNNbased models.
+[Wolf2019] [Zhang2020]
+    - Utilize elaborated condition blocks to incorporate external conditions.
 They used BERT for both encoder and decoder by utilizing different input representations and self-attention masks to distinguish the source and target sides of dialogue.
 On the target (generation) side, a new attention routing mechanism is adopted to generate context-related words.
+[Zeng2020]
-Similar approaches have been used in non-conditioned dialogue [Bao2020].
+    - Approach for non-conditioned dialogue [Bao2020].
-Faithfulness.
-Similarly, faithfulness is also a critical property of text, which means the content in generated text should not contradict the facts in input text.
-Sometimes, it further means the generated text is in accord with the world facts.
+- Faithfulness.
+Means the content in generated text should not contradict the facts in input text.
-A representative example is the task of text summarization, which aims to generate faithful text representing the most important information within the original content.
-Pretrained on large collections of text, PLMs are potentially beneficial to generate faithful text by utilizing background knowledge.
+    - PLMs are potentially beneficial to generate faithful text by utilizing background knowledge.
-Rothe et al. [2020] experimented with a large number of settings to initialize the encoder and decoder with three outstanding PLMs, i.e., BERT, GPT and RoBERTa.
-With pretraining, the models are more aware of the domain characteristics and less prone to language model vulnerabilities.
-Consequently, they are more confident in predicting tokens from the document, hence, improving faithfulness.
-To improve the
+    - Initialize the encoder and decoder with three outstanding PLMs, i.e., BERT, GPT and RoBERTa.
+[Rothe2020]
+    - With pretraining, the models are more aware of the domain characteristics and less prone to language model vulnerabilities.

-level of faithfulness of summary, Kryscinski et al. [2018] proposed to decompose the decoder into a contextual network that retrieves relevant parts of the source document and a PLM that incorporates prior knowledge about language generation.
+    - Decompose the decoder into a contextual network that retrieves relevant parts of the source document and a PLM that incorporates prior knowledge about language generation.
+[Kryscinski2018]
-Also, to generate faithful text in different target domains, Yang et al. [2020b] fine-tuned PLMs on target domains through theme modeling loss.
-The role of the theme modeling module is to make the generated summary semantically close to the original article.
+    - Generate faithful text in different target domains, fine-tuned PLMs on target domains through theme modeling loss.
+[Yang2020b]
-Order-preservation.
-In NLP area, order-preservation denotes that the order of semantic units (word, phrase, etc.) in both input and output text is consistent.
-The most representative example is the task of machine translation.
-When translating from source language to target language, keeping the order of phrases consistent in source language and target language will ensure the accuracy of the translation results to some extent.
-One line of research to achieve the order-preservation property is to perform semantic alignment in machine translation.
-Yang et al. [2020a] proposed Code-Switching Pre-training (CSP) for machine translation.
+- Order-preservation.
+Order-preservation denotes that the order of semantic units (word, phrase, etc.) in both input and output text is consistent.
+    - When translating from source language to target language, keeping the order of phrases consistent in source language and target language will ensure the accuracy of the translation.
-They extracted the word-pair alignment information from the source and target language, and then applied the extracted alignment information to enhance order-preserving.
-Besides, it is more common to perform translation across multiple languages, called multilingual machine translation [Conneau and Lample, 2019].
-However, little work can effectively enhance order-preservation for any pairs of languages.
-Thus, Lin et al. [2020] proposed mRASP, an approach to pretraining a universal multilingual machine translation model.
-The key to mRASP is the technique of randomly aligned substitution, which enforces words and phrases with similar meanings across multiple languages to be aligned in the representation space.
-Also, Wada and Iwata [2018] focused on aligning word representations of each language, making it possible to preserve the word order consistent cross multiple languages.

-## Paper Outcome
-- General task deﬁnition
-- Describe the mainstream architectures of PLMs for text generation.
-- How to adapt existing PLMs to model different input data and satisfy special properties in the generated text.
-- Summarize several important ﬁne-tuning strategies for text generation.
+    - Code-Switching Pre-training (CSP) for machine translation.
+[Yang2020a]
+        - Extracted the word-pair alignment information from the source and target language,
+        - Aplied the extracted alignment information to enhance order-preserving.
+        - Translation across multiple languages, called multilingual machine translation [Conneau2019].
+        - mRASP (technique of randomly aligned substitution), an approach to pretraining a universal multilingual machine translation model.
+[Lin2020]
+        - Aligning word representations of each language, making it possible to preserve the word order consistent cross multiple languages.
+Wada2018

 ## Introduction
 - Researchers have developed numerous techniques for a wide range of applications of text generation [Li2021a].